Johannes-Krabbe/petBook-server/README.md

 - Typeorm

 I chose the Techstack at the beginning of my learning jurney.
 My goal was to learn more about web-development, so it was convinient to use Typescript for both the backend and frontend, so I dont had to switch between languages.
-I decided on a Relational database over an NoSQL database, because connections are a key feature of an SocialMedia platform.
+I decided on a relational database over an NoSQL database, because relations are a key feature of an social media platform.
 Typeorm seemed to be an good fit as an object-relational mapper, to parameterize querries and prevent SQL Injection.

 ### Database